JuliaImages/Images.jl/doc/function_reference.md

 (even if this doesn't agree with the extension name), and (2) otherwise by the extension name.
 The format can also be directly controlled by `FileType`.
 Colorspace conversion upon read is supported.

+Note that `imread` will return images in native storage format, e.g., an RGB image will have size 3-by-m-by-n with `"colordim"` equal to 1.

 <br />
 ```